esheldon/wq/README.md

   You can also just run a script that sets up your environment and runs the command.

-* If you don't want to submit a batch job in the background using nohup, you can run the command "screen" and then run a command series that is followed by "exit".
+* If you don't want to submit a batch job in the background using -b, you can run the command "screen" and then run a command series that is followed by "exit".
 This will free up the slot when you finish.